-To maintain the Spanish Revival style, Zwickl and Wollack ensured the entry looked the part too.
-"We loved the idea being immediately greeted with this beautiful tile at the entry," she says.
+To maintain the Spanish Revival style, Zwickl and Wollack ensured the entry looked the part, too.
+"We loved the idea of being immediately greeted with this beautiful tile at the entry," she says.
 "It is a bit unexpected to see a colored tile in an entry, and it makes a great impact."

 This also meant keeping many of the home's original arches.
-"We left the front entry door and window arched and added one to the transition from the living room to the dining room," says Zwickl.
-"We also added an arch above the master bathroom vanity and on the back patio."
+"We left the front entry door and window arched, and added one to the transition from the living room to the dining room," says Zwickl.
+"We also added an arch above the master bathroom vanity, and on the back patio."

 The dining room evokes an antique aesthetic, which is quite different from the rest of the home.
 "The homeowners asked to incorporate the vintage pieces from their travels," says Wollack.
 "The room has a worn, aged feel that works with the Spanish architecture of the home."

-If there's one room in the house where the architecture is completely original to the home, it's in the living room with the arched window.
+If there's one room in the house where the architecture is completely original to the home, it's the living room with the arched window.
 They also salvaged an original window from the front of the house and turned it into a mirror that is hung in this space.

-Staying true to their design aesthetic, Zwickl and Wollack wanted to keep most of the space "pretty clean and crisp with touches of color via the tile and reclaimed wood."
+Staying true to their design aesthetic, Zwickl and Wollack wanted to keep most of the space "pretty clean and crisp, with touches of color via the tile and reclaimed wood."

-The master bedroom is where you really see the modern and traditional merge.
-The neutral tones and soft textures of the bed fuse effortlessly with the blue European floor to wall tiles of the complementary bathroom, ensuring an impactful and seamless appearance.
+The master bedroom is where you really see the merging of modern and traditional.
+The neutral tones and soft textures of the bed fuse effortlessly with the blue European floor-to-wall tiles of the complementary bathroom, ensuring an impactful and seamless appearance.

 The stunning master bathroom tile is also a callback to the original design of the home.
 "A larger window in the shower and the addition of the decorative arch at the entrance of this bath helped to bring the other elements from the home all together," says Wollack.

-Despite the small size of the powder room, Zwickl and Wollack wanted this space to have some major impact.
-So they paired a statement tile with a dark, textured wallpaper.
+Despite the small size of the powder room, Zwickl and Wollack wanted this space to have some major impact, so they paired a statement tile with a dark, textured wallpaper.
 "We love when each bath in a home tells its own story," says Zwickl.

 Even the smallest of rooms were carefully considered.
-We love how much they experimented with darker wall colors too despite the small space of this vanity.
+We love how much they experimented with darker wall colors despite the small space of this vanity.

-Despite all the beautiful rooms in this Spanish Revival home, the designers' favorite thing about the space is the bifold doors that open to the charming backyard and pool.
+Despite all the beautiful rooms in this Spanish Revival home, the designers' favorite thing about the space is the bi-fold doors that open to the charming backyard and pool.
 "It's really a quaint space, and when the doors are open, the indoor/outdoor really become one," says Wollack.